influxdata/docs-v2/content/influxdb/cloud/sign-up.md

    For details on the agreements, see the [InfluxDB Cloud: Services Subscription Agreement](https://www.influxdata.com/legal/terms-of-use/) and the [InfluxData Global Data Processing Agreement](https://www.influxdata.com/legal/influxdata-global-data-processing-agreement/).

 7. Click **Continue**, and then choose your plan:
    - To upgrade to a Usage-Based plan, click **Upgrade Now**, set your limits (you may opt to receive an email when your usage exceeds the amount you enter in the **Limit ($1 minimum)** field).
 Next, enter your payment information and billing address, and then click **Upgrade**.
 A Ready To Rock confirmation appears; click **Start building your team**.
-Your plan will be upgraded and {{< cloud-name >}} opens with a default organization and bucket (both created from your email address).
+Your plan will be upgraded and {{< product-name >}} opens with a default organization and bucket (both created from your email address).
 To review your usage and billing details at any time, see how to [access billing details](/influxdb/cloud/account-management/billing/#access-billing-details).
-   - To keep the free plan, click **Keep**. {{< cloud-name >}} opens with a default organization and bucket (both created from your email address). _To update organization and bucket names, see [Update an organization](/influxdb/cloud/organizations/update-org/) and [Update a bucket](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-name-in-the-influxdb-ui)._
+   - To keep the free plan, click **Keep**. {{< product-name >}} opens with a default organization and bucket (both created from your email address). _To update organization and bucket names, see [Update an organization](/influxdb/cloud/organizations/update-org/) and [Update a bucket](/influxdb/cloud/organizations/buckets/update-bucket/#update-a-buckets-name-in-the-influxdb-ui)._
    - To upgrade to an Annual plan, click **Contact Sales**, enter your information, and then click **Send**.
 Our team will contact you as soon as possible.